-Your electrical panel is the heart of your home’s electrical system, but it can also be one of its biggest hazards if not treated with respect.
-The most significant danger isn’t just a shock; it’s an event called an arc flash—a violent electrical explosion.
-One of the simplest ways to mitigate this risk is by maintaining a clear area around the panel.
-This designated safety zone is officially known as the working space electrical panel clearance.
-It gives a technician room to maneuver and, in a worst-case scenario, a path to retreat.
-Storing boxes, shelves, or flammable materials in this area creates an obstacle course that can turn a routine service call into a life-threatening emergency.
+Your electrical panel is the heart of your home’s power, but it can also be a huge hazard.
+The biggest danger isn’t just a shock—it’s an event called an arc flash, a violent electrical explosion.
+Thankfully, one of the simplest safety measures is following the official electrical panel clearance requirements.
+This rule creates a mandatory safety zone, giving a technician room to work and, more importantly, a path to retreat in an emergency.
+Storing boxes or shelves in this space creates a dangerous obstacle course, turning a routine service call into a life-threatening situation.

 Key Takeaways